 During his time in the Bay Area, Mark recorded and/or performed with many top jazz musicians such as pianists Mark Levine and Ted Gioia, vibraphonist Bobby Hutcherson, trumpet player Randy Brecker, and drummer Eddie Moore.
 He frequently subbed for saxophonists Stan Getz and John Handy.
 He performed at jazz festivals and opened for Carmen McRae at the Palo Alto Jazz Festival.
 He was called back to Seattle to perform at Dimitriou's Jazz Alley.

 Mark also lived for a year and a half in Victoria, British Columbia.
 His music was very well received throughout British Columbia.
-He was a fixture at Herman's Jazz Club in Victoria, and he played for the inauguration of Michael Harcourt, former Premier of British Columbia.
+He was a fixture at Hermann's Jazz Club in Victoria, and he played for the inauguration of Michael Harcourt, former Premier of British Columbia.

 As a musician and composer, Mark's music is filled with sensitivity and change.
 The musicians involved with his work understand that the music he shares with them represents his life.
 This can be felt in the way the members of the groups interact to perform concerts that are both intelligent and exciting.
 Musical technique moves from simplicity to complexity and back again creating textures influenced by bop, blues, classical, and ethnic music.
 It is music of the moment.

 Although Mark performs predominantly original music in concerts, he is also master of a vast repertoire of jazz standards.